amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 }
 ```

-This approach provides a more concise and readable structure for handling multiple conditions.
+The if-chain offers a cleaner, more concise, and readable way to handle multiple conditions.

 ## Ternary Expression

-Imagine needing to swiftly determine a value to assign based on a straightforward condition.
-This is precisely where ternary expressions prove invaluable.
-Here's a concise example:
+Ternary expressions are ideal for quickly assigning values based on simple conditions.
+They provide a compact and efficient alternative to traditional conditional statements.
+Here’s an example:

 ```ab
 let candy = count > 1